Kerry Martin Empowers Women Through Self-Care In #1 International Best-Selling Book, The Call Within

 (MENAFN- EIN Presswire)

-proudly announces that Kerry Martin, Registered Nurse, Certified Health Coach, and founder of Wise Concierge Wellness, has become a #1 international best-selling book, The Call Within : Finding Purpose and Sparking Transformation.
+Coach, and founder of Wise Concierge Wellness , proudly announces her contribution to the #1 international best-selling book, The Call Within: Finding Purpose and Sparking Transformation .
 Reaching best-seller status on January 4, 2025 in the USA, Canada, Australia, Germany, India, and the UK, this collection of 52 transformative stories highlights journeys of growth, healing, and purpose.
 Proceeds from the book benefit Brighter Healing Foundation, a non-profit organization dedicated to providing holistic wellness resources to those in need.

 Kerry's chapter, Life Changing Transformation, openly shares her personal story of overcoming trauma, addiction, incarceration, and rediscovering self-worth.
 Through her honest and raw narrative, Kerry sheds light on how these experiences became catalysts for deep personal transformation.
 Her story is an inspiration for women who feel trapped by their past, showing them that healing and empowerment are possible.